John Marston: Character

 While marketing materials for Red Dead Redemption presented John as a traditional cowboy—isolated and violent, a "white, heteronormative, rugged individual"—his behaviour and ambitions in the narrative are generally unconventional.
 His ambiguity and internal conflict lead him to exhibit "weariness more than manliness".
 Regardless, John continues to perpetuate stereotypes in some instances; he continues to preserve lives in his missions for the government despite his bitter opposition to them, described as an enactment of Theodore Roosevelt's masculine ideals.
 Benjamin J. Triana recognized that John's challenges reflected those of straight, cisgender men in the modern era.
-Matt Margini blamed John's downfall on "the false promises of a world built on hypermasculine ideals", emphasized by John's unsuccessful attempts to adopt a new form of masculinity and play an empathetic father to his son Jack.
+Matt Margini blamed John's downfall on "the false promises of a world built on hypermasculine ideals", emphasized by his unsuccessful attempts to adopt a new form of masculinity and play an empathetic father to Jack, while Nick Robinson deemed John a victim of government agents who force him into violence "yet ultimately destroy him".
 Juho Tuominen described John as an idealist.
-Dr. Esther Wright identified that, while John is not overtly racist, his participation in an attack on an Indian reservation implicates him in "a micro-scale recreation of racist, genocidal violence".
-Triana wrote that Native Americans "end up victims to the game's evil social forces" due to John's priority of reuniting with his family.

 Several scholars noted that, despite the use of the word "redemption" in the first game's title, such a feat was impossible for John.
 Kotakus Heather Alexandra felt that John achieved his redemption upon sacrificing himself to save his family.
 Triana found that, while John's death "implies transcendence", it is not overtly sacrificial, nor does it represent John as a hero.
 He also felt that the ending allowed the player to properly understand John's rejection of a developing society and institutions due to the misery endured from the government.
 While John's violent past rendered him unable to achieve redemption, it also impacted his son's own ability to achieve the American Dream as he becomes an outlaw like his father.
+Dr. Esther Wright identified that, while John is not overtly racist, his participation in an attack on an Indian reservation implicates him in "a micro-scale recreation of racist, genocidal violence".
+Triana wrote that Native Americans "end up victims to the game's evil social forces" due to John's priority of reuniting with his family.

 Appearances

+Backstory

 John's mother, a prostitute, died during childbirth and his father, a Scottish immigrant who had been blinded in a bar fight, died when John was eight years old.
 John spent a few years in an orphanage before running away.
 When John was threatened to be lynched after being caught stealing at the age of 12, he was saved by Dutch van der Linde, who took him into his gang and raised him.
 He remained with the gang as they traveled across the Western United States.
 When Abigail Roberts joined the gang, she and John fell in love and had a son named Jack.
 When the gang moved east, John accompanied Dutch and others on a robbery in Blackwater, which ultimately backfired and forced the gang to flee.